hng94/policy-machine-core/README.md

 1. Extend the [ResponsePattern](src/main/java/gov/nist/csd/pm/pip/obligations/model/ResponsePattern.java) class and override the `apply` method.
 2. Implement the [ResponseParser](src/main/java/gov/nist/csd/pm/pip/obligations/evr/ResponseParser.java) interface in order to parse the yaml of the custom response.
+3. Pass the ResponseParser implementation to the `EVRParser` constructor.

 #### Example